eGenesis works toward ending the global transplant shortage and transforming the treatment of organ failure.

 In a groundbreaking procedure performed at MGH, Richard “Rick” Slayman, 62, became the first patient ever to receive a life-saving organ transplant from a pig donor.
 On March 16, 2024, talented surgeons successfully connected a CRISPR-modified pig kidney provided by eGenesis to Slayman, who had end-stage renal failure and was not a candidate anymore for a transplant from a human donor.
 The modified kidney, besides the inactivation of endogenous retroviruses, contained additional genome modifications to ensure it was safe for and compatible with human patients.
 Within a month, Slayman had recovered vital kidney functions and was discharged from the hospital to return home.

-While recovering at home, Slayman passed away.
-MGH experts reported that there was no indication that his death was the result of his recent transplant, and that it was likely due to consequences of his late-stage of kidney failure, including congestive heart failure.
+While recovering at home, Slayman passed away from an “unexpected cardiac event.
 Despite Slayman’s passing, his successful transplant is already being hailed as a milestone in xenotransplantation research and a beacon of hope to countless transplant patients worldwide.

 Slayman’s procedure was performed under the FDA Expanded Access, or “compassionate use” protocol, which is granted for patients who have a serious or immediately life-threatening disease or condition, enabling them access to not-yet-approved treatment outside of clinical trials when no comparable therapy options are available.